microsoft/generative-ai-for-beginners/01-introduction-to-genai/README.md

 ## Great Work!
 Continue the Journey

 Want to learn more about different Generative AI concepts?
-Go to the [contiuned learning page](../13-continued-learning/README.md) to find other great resources on this topic.
+Go to the [continued learning page](../13-continued-learning/README.md) to find other great resources on this topic.

 Head over to the Lesson 2 where we will look at how to [explore and compare different LLM types](/2-exploring-and-comparing-different-llms/README.md)!